-Timothy Lloyd, Pentecost Sunday: Acts 2:1-21 Podcast: Play in new window | Download | Embed Listen →
+Timothy Lloyd, The Second Sunday of Advent – Isaiah 11:1-10 Podcast: Play in new window | Download | Embed Listen →

 Our writers and worship leaders have been influenced by a broad range of musical sources.
 Some have a more contemporary worship music background, some alt rock, some folk, and others traditional church.
 Amidst this, we endeavor to plan music that is local to Decatur and Atlanta’s east side and recognizable in form while sacred in word.